Coate Water Park

 This price includes full use of the field and the permanent BBQ.
 Family and community groups are able to pay on the day; corporate groups are asked to pay in advance.
-All cheques need to be made payable to Swindon Borough Council. for further information please call 01793 522837.
+All cheques need to be made payable to Swindon Borough Council.
+For further information call 01793 522837.

 For large groups of 20 or more

 If you have a group of 20 or more people you will need to book out the static BBQ that is now situated in the Horse Field.

 Here is a quiet haven for wildlife.
 Deer and foxes can regularly be seen in the wildflower meadows.
 A large heronry has become established which can be viewed from the bird hides.
 Permits are available in advance from the Activity Centre.

 There are several walks in and around the park, many of which are level and surfaced - making them suitable for wheelchair users.
 The most popular route is around the lake.
 This is 1.75 miles (2.8km) long and takes about 45 minutes at a gentle pace.
 For longer walks out of the park there are routes to Hodson, Chiseldon and Barbury Castle.